 A capillary malformation (commonly referred to as a port-wine stain), is a flat, sharply defined vascular stain of the skin.
-It may cover a large surface area or it may be scattered and appear as little islands of color.
-It can be anywhere on the body and in more than one place on the body (illustration 1), but is most commonly seen in the head / neck region (illustration 2).
+It may cover a large surface area or it may be scattered and appear as smaller spots of color.
+It is usually located on one side of the body without crossing the midline.
+It can be found anywhere on the body (illustration 1), most commonly the head / neck region (illustration 2).

-A group of capillary vascular lesions seen primarily in newborn is often confused with capillary malformations.
+Another capillary vascular lesion, called nevus simplex, is mostly seen in newborns and is often confused with capillary malformations.
 When these birthmarks appear on the forehead, eyelids, nose or upper lip, they are commonly called “angel kisses.”
-When located on the back of the neck, they are commonly called “stork bites.”
+When seen on the back of the neck, they are commonly called “stork bites.”
 These lesions usually fade by 1 year of age and do not require treatment.